 N.J.
 Cooperative Education Coordinators Assn.
 (NJCECA)

 Meetings are held at various sites the third Thursday of each month and presentations by various organizations are given.
-NJCECA is a professional development provider, therefore, members receive two hours of professional development for each meeting they attend.
+Members receive two hours of professional development for each meeting they attend.
 The meetings are fun, professional, and informative and offer an environment of community.
-See NJCECA.org

-N.J.
-School Counselor Assn.
-(NJSCA)
+New Jersey School Counselor Assn., Inc. (NJSCA)

 The Council of Holocaust Educators (CHE)